 This project renovates the space that will be made vacant when the existing library moves into the new Learning Resources Center.
 As this is a major renovation program, supporting capital projects may be used in conjunction with this project.
 These include CP2127, CP2131, CP2140, CP2149 and CP2177.

 Phase I construction is.
-Phase II black box theater is substantially complete.
-Fire Marshal final inspection pending.
-Major contract awards are as follows:
+Phase II black box theater is complete.
+Additional telecommunications needs, cooling and academic program equipment are advancing, Major contract awards are as follows: